 Zara Reid grew up in Glasgow and studied history at Cambridge University before joining the European Interdisciplinary Studies programme at the College of Europe’s Natolin campus.
 She took targeted courses there on the EU’s immigration and asylum policy, the role of the EU as an actor in humanitarian and development aid and European history.
 Following on from this, she is now doing a 9-month graduate internship scheme with the British Foreign Office.

 Andrew Wright, a lawyer and graduate of Oxford University, had already studied at the European University Institute in Florence before attending the College of Europe.
 His year at the College gave him a deep and wide understanding of EU law- practical as well as theoretical – which will serve him well whichever direction he chooses to go in in the future.
 Now he looks forward to spending some time in London, where he has taken up the post of judicial assistant post to Sir Brian Leveson, President of the Queen’s Bench Division in the Court of Appeal, having been selected for his EU expertise.

 Adam Bruton was in the European Legal Studies programme and has had internships with the European Commission and the UK Permanent Representation in Brussels.
 At the University of East Anglia he learned to appreciate the important influence of EU law over domestic law, and he says that his “huge commitment to the principles of the EU” came about during his Erasmus year in France that exposed him to the cultural context in which those principles are applied.
-He is now with an international law firm in Brussels he is now Support Officer to the Foreign Policy and Development Team in the UK Permanent Representation to the EU Institutions in Brussels.
+After a job with an international law firm in Brussels he is now Support Officer to the Foreign Policy and Development Team in the UK Permanent Representation to the EU Institutions in Brussels.